idohod/RealEstateOffice/README.md

-sort client names for aprtment, show all commissions for the aprtments, dublicate apatment, save to binary file and exit (and read from filr when run again the system)
+sort client names for aprtment, show all commissions for the aprtments, dublicate apatment, save to binary file and exit (and read from file when run again the system)